 Welcome to Old Town Quito!

 The Historic Center of Quito is regarded as the most well-preserved old town in all of South America!
 Its mix of cobblestone and paved streets crisscross in a beautiful pattern that blankets a rather dynamic and hilly terrain.
-Recent developments in this important district include the installation of a subway system (Metro de Quito) whose construction is almost complete (but will not extend all the way to the airport anytime soon), the designation of a number of streets as pedestrian-only, and additional, ongoing efforts to make Old Town Quito even more charming and attractive than it already is.
+Recent developments in this important district include the installation of a subway system (Metro de Quito) that is operational (but will not extend all the way to the airport anytime soon), the designation of a number of streets as pedestrian-only, and additional, ongoing efforts to make Old Town Quito even more charming and attractive than it already is.

-When arriving via your elected means of transportation from the airport to Old Town Quito, keep in mind that, during the day, there can be some spots with heavy traffic due to construction and/or rush hour.
+When arriving via your elected means of transportation from the Quito airport to Downtown Quito, keep in mind that, during the day, there can be some spots with heavy traffic due to construction and/or rush hour.
 However, the beauty of this place makes for a really interesting ride, with so much to see.
-It can actually be a rather exciting experience.
 The most important thing is that you reach your destination safely and easily.
 So, without further ado – Welcome to Quito!